Docs: Features: Workspaces

 For any of these options that are not configured in the temp-schema’s environment, the original configuration (from the command-line, target environment, and/or “sectionless” lines at the top of a .skeema file) will be used instead, as usual.
 For example, if both hosts should have the same user or password, there is no need to specify these options in the temp-schema environment if they are already configured in another location.

-Note that the above option list deliberately excludes options relating to schema names (schema, temp-schema) or workspace configuration (workspace, temp-schema-threads, etc).
+Note that the above option list deliberately excludes options relating to schema names (schema, temp-schema) or workspace configuration (workspace, temp-schema-mode, etc).
 To configure these options, you must do so in the original target environment, not the temp-schema environment.
 This design permits environment re-use and avoids ambiguous/conflicting workspace configurations.

 If the hosts require different password values, consider using environment variables to avoid placing plaintext passwords in .skeema files.
 Alternatively, you can indicate that the temp-schema environment needs to re-prompt on STDIN interactively for a different password by including a bare “password” line (with no =value) in the environment’s configuration.